arlejeun/Multicloud-CX-Harbor-Tour/content/_index.md

 ## Welcome

-In this workshop you will learn how to set up Multicloud environment for Azure, get familiar with the environmnet and perform basic functionality.
+In this workshop you will learn how to set up Multicloud environment for Azure, get familiar with the environment and perform basic functionality.

 ### Learning Objectives
 -	Gdemo overview